 How has Coronavirus impacted Bombardier's stock price?

-Since the stock market crash in March caused by coronavirus, Bombardier's stock price has had significant negative movement.
+Since the stock market crash in March caused by coronavirus, Bombardier's stock price has had significant positive movement.

 Bombardier stock priceUse our graph to track the performance of BBD.B stocks over time.